chef/chef-web-docs/chef_master/source/proxies.rst

 HTTPS
 -----------------------------------------------------
-Use the following settings in the client.rb or knife.rb files for environments that use an HTTPS proxy:
+Use the following settings in the client.rb or config.rb files for environments that use an HTTPS proxy:

 .. list-table::
    :widths: 200 300